NEW CUSTOMER BONUS!

 How Much Does it Cost to Add an Acrylic Ceiling Panel to My Shower?

 Good news!
-When you’re updating your bathroom, adding a shower ceiling panel comes at a nominal cost that won’t break the bank.
-Not only that, but finishing your shower ceiling with waterproof materials can save you the exorbitant cost of mold remediation and drywall replacement that can come if a moisture damaged shower gets out of control.
+When you’re updating your bathroom, adding a ceiling panel won’t break the bank.
+Not only that, but finishing your shower ceiling with waterproof materials can save you the exorbitant cost of mold remediation that can come with uncontrolled moisture damage.

 “When homeowners choose to skip the ceiling panel, it’s usually because they think it’s going to cost more,” Sam says.
 “While it does add a small amount to the cost, ultimately a ceiling panel saves you on the risk of mold growth and potentially costly water damage that you have to repair.”